aseprite/docs/rotate.md

 Selection is rotated around a single, defined point (![Rotation Pivot](rotate/pivot-point.png)).
 By default the pivot point is set in the center of the selection and is not visible until you start rotating the image.

 Its placement and visibility settings can be changed from the context bar of any selection tool.
-Rotation pivot can also be moved with a mouse by <kbd>Left click</kbd> and dragging the point.
+Rotation pivot can also be moved with a mouse by holding <kbd>Left click</kbd> and dragging the point.

 <!-- FUTURE: Expand tools section with selection tools and link them here -->